 The general purpose of Community Councils is to act as a voice for their local area.
-This will involve them articulating the views and concerns of local people in their area on a wide range of issues of public concern and make representations to their local authority, other public sector bodies, and private agencies on matters within their sphere of interest.
+This will involve them articulating the views and concerns of local people in their area on a wide range of issues of public concern and make representations to their local authority, other public sector bodies, and private agencies.

 It is essential that these views be demonstrated to be accurately representative of the community.
-Accordingly, the Community Council will have in place, in consultation with the local authority, recognised consultative mechanisms to validate their views and devise strategies to secure greater involvement by all sectors of the community.
+Community Councils will have recognised consultative mechanisms to validate their views and devise strategies to secure greater involvement by all sectors of the community in place.